benitomartin/de-ch-weather/README.md

 <img align="center" src="/images/aqitoday.png">
 </p>

-This project has been developed as part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).
+Below, you can find the project descrition to understand the content and setup instructions.
 The data used has been extracted from the [Google Air Quality API](https://developers.google.com/maps/documentation/air-quality).

-Below, you can find the project descrition to understand the content and setup instructions.
 Feel free to ⭐ and clone this repo 😉

 ## Tech Stack